Stability criteria for positive semigroups on ordered Banach spaces: A Collatz--Wielandt formula

 holds. \end{theorem}

 Note that, in case that $\spbEss(A) = \emptyset$, it may happen that both sides of the equality are equal to $-\infty$.
-We note in passing that Collatz--Wielandt type results for positive linear operators (rather than for generators of positive semigroups) are studied in \cite{Marek1992}.
+We remark that Collatz--Wielandt type results for positive linear operators (rather than for generators of positive semigroups) are studied in \cite{Friedland1990, Marek1992, Friedland2020}.